A no-fluff breakdown of the

 Byrna MAX / MAX Pepper Rounds

-Best for: SD owners who want chemical deterrence capability without buying a full bundle upgrade.
+Best for: SD owners who want chemical deterrence capability without buying a larger bundle.

 ✅ The Case For